loreanvictor/streamlet/README.md

 ```js
 source.connect(sink)
 ```
-2. The source MUST _greet_ the sink with a talkback
+2. The source MUST _greet_ the sink with a talkback (not necessarily synchronously)
 ```js
 // inside the source
 sink.greet(talkback)